6 Secrets to My Favorite Baby Quilt Patterns

-Easy Rail Fence Baby Quilt
+Easy Rail Fence Batik Baby Quilt

 The Rail Fence quilt pattern has been around for more than a hundred years and probably has just as many design variations!
 A Rail Fence quilt can be a simple double stack block like this one, or far more intricate with many more stacked rectangles making up each block.
-This Easy Rail Fence Baby Quilt is a beginner friendly baby quilt pattern and is perfect for using fat quarters or clearing out the fabric in your stash pile.
+This Easy Rail Fence Baby Quilt is a beginner friendly batik baby quilt pattern and is perfect for using batik fat quarters or clearing out any fabric in your stash pile.

 #4 Here’s My Secret to An Easy Rail Fence Baby Quilt – Strip Piecing